RachMink/CI-CD-with-gitHUb-actions/README.md

 `jobs:` this is what is run every time something is pushed to the main branch `build:`

-`runs-on:` specifies where this runs on - in our case `self-hosted`
+`runs-on:` specifies where this runs on - in our case `self-hosted` - virtual private server `node-version:` runs all the jobs for every version of Node.js

+`steps:` what we want the script to run
+`run npm i` i stands for install, after all depedencies are installed, we run the build `run npm build --if-present ` run the build if the script is present

+`run npm test` runs all the test cases